bagder/log/README.md

  - More hyper work to do.

+## Comments

+If you have any comments, reactions or questions.
+[Start a discussion thread](https://github.com/bagder/log/discussions).

-# Daniel's weekly report August 27, 2021
+# August 27, 2021

 ## Happened this week